stephenlepisto/designpatternexamples/docs/iterator.md

 # Iterator Pattern {#iterator_pattern}

+@image html iterator_diagram.png "Diagram of the Iterator pattern"

 The Iterator pattern is used in situations where a collection of items needs to be iterated over.
 That is, where each item needs to be accessed in some sequence, one at a time.